-Putin delays constitutional vote allowing him to keep power
+Putin delays constitutional vote that would extend his rule

 “Health, life and safety of the people is an absolute priority for us,” Putin said.

+The 67-year Russian leader has been in power since 2000, longer than any other country ruler since Soviet dictator Josef Stalin.

-Russian authorities reported 163 more virus cases in the country since the day before, bringing the national total to 658 on Wednesday.
+Russian authorities reported 163 more virus cases in the country Wednesday since the day before, bringing the national total to 658.
 That marked a significantly bigger daily increase from previous days, when the number of new infections grew only by several dozens.

-Russia’s comparatively low caseload given its size and shared border with China have aroused doubts.
-On Tuesday, Moscow Mayor Sergei Sobyanin told Putin that the low number of cases in Russia could reflect insufficient screening rather than the actual scale of the epidemic and said the situation was “serious.”
+Russia’s comparatively low caseload given its size and shared border with China has raised questions and in some quarters, doubts.
+Moscow Mayor Sergei Sobyanin told Putin on Tuesday that the low number of cases in Russia could reflect insufficient screening rather than the actual scale of the epidemic and said the situation was “serious.”

 Denis Protsenko, chief doctor of the top Moscow hospital treating COVID-19 patients, echoed the mayor’s sentiment and later told Putin that Russia needed to “prepare for the Italian scenario.”